tripti033/Kamdhanda_website/README.md

 - Formik and Yup: For form handling and validation.
 - Fleek: For hosting the website and continuous deployment.

+## Design

+The mobile app banner was designed using Figma, a collaborative design tool.
+The banner showcases the key features of the Kamdhanda App and provides an attractive visual representation of the app's functionality.

 ## Directory Structure

 Here's an overview of the main files and directories within this repository: